stalyndc/thenewslog/README.md

 ## Sitemap

 - Generate sitemap: `php scripts/generate_sitemap.php > sitemap.xml` (run after publishing new editions).
+- File is written to the project root and is served at `/sitemap.xml`.
-- Served at `/sitemap.xml`; add to search console or robots.txt as needed.
+- Add to Search Console or reference from `robots.txt` as needed.

 ## RSSFeeds